 2.1 Feedstock collection and pretreatment

-FW was collected from a local fish processing facility, while PW was obtained from olive tree pruning of uniform composition, free from debris and other plant species homogeneous nature.
-Both feedstocks were oven-dried at 80 °C for 48 h to reduce their moisture content.
+FW was collected from a local fish processing facility, while PW was obtained from olive tree pruning of uniform composition, free from debris and other plant species.
+Both feedstocks were oven-dried at 80 °C for 48 h to reduce their moisture content, which resulted in 0.7 kWh/kg feedstock of energy consumption normalised against the full capacity of the dryer (160 kg).
 FW was homogenised using an impact mill.
 PW was ground using a laboratory grinder.
-The dried samples were stored in airtight containers to prevent moisture absorption.
+FW to PW proportion of 30%: 70% by dry weight was selected based on lab trials, as the optimal mix ratio, with final biochar complying with regulations in terms of trace elements.

 2.2 Pilot scale pyrolysis setup

 Pyrolysis experiments were carried out in a pilot-scale auger-type reactor equipped with a screw mechanism that transports the feedstock and allows control of residence time by adjusting the screw speed.
 The reactor comprises three independently heated stainless-steel zones, capable of reaching up to 1100 °C, and includes a collection bin for solid residues at the end of the screw shaft.
 To maintain an inert atmosphere, the system is sealed and equipped with inlet/outlet valves for nitrogen supply.
 The reactor has a capacity of 2.5 L and is fed semi-continuously via a 20 L hopper.
-Experiments were conducted at a constant temperature of 400 °C with residence times of 20, 30, 40, 50, and 57 minutes, controlled through screw speed.
+Experiments were conducted at a constant temperature of 400 °C with residence times of 20, 30, 40, 50, and 57 minutes, controlled through screw speed, with energy consumption of 1.66 kWh, 2.49 kWh, 3.32 kWh, 4.15 kWh and 4.98 kWh respectively for each kilogram of feedstock treated.
 Prior to each run, the reactor was preheated and flushed with nitrogen at 5 L/min for 10 minutes, with the flow maintained throughout the process.
 Volatile compounds were discharged through a 350 °C exhaust stack to avoid condensation, while condensable vapours were recovered in a chilled spiral condenser.
 Non-condensable gases passed through an activated carbon column before release, with samples collected in a 2 L gas bag for analysis.

 2.3 Feedstock, biochar, bio-oil and syngas characterisation